 Honey in the Battle Against Cough: How Does it Help?

 Are you tired of having a cough all day?
 The answer to a persistent cough may be in your kitchen.
 For hundreds of years, honey has been used for treating coughs and sore throats.
 It is not just limited to your beauty masks but modern science is backing up what our grandmothers always knew.
 Isn’t it surprising?
-Well, here is all you need to know.

 How Does Honey Help?